List of DC Comics characters: Z: Zatara in other media

+Zach Zatara

+Zachary "Zach" Zatara, also known mononymously as Zatara, is a superhero featured in American comic books published by DC Comics.
+He made his first appearance in Teen Titans (vol. 3) #34 and was created by Geoff Johns and Tony Daniel.
+The character is the cousin of Zatanna and the nephew of the original Zatara.
+In the aftermath of the events of Day of Vengeance, Zachary gained magical powers and chose to follow in his family's footsteps, becoming a superhero and stage magician with real magical powers.

+Powers and abilities of Zachary Zatara

+Similar to other members of his family, Zachary is able to manipulate magic by articulating spells in reverse.
+Zachary's magical powers have a limitation - he is unable to directly affect living beings (with the exception of doves).

 Zeiss

 Philo Zeiss is a mercenary, contract killer and bodyguard, surgically enhanced to augment his speed and reflexes, and equipped with vision-enhancing goggles and extensive martial arts training.
 He is brought to Gotham City by the Sicilian Mafia, where he battles Batman to a standstill and nearly kills Catwoman.

 Zodiac Master

-Zodiac Master is the name of a fictional character appearing in American comic books published by DC Comics.

-The masked villain known as the Zodiac Master makes his presence known in Gotham by predicting a succession of disasters, all of which he has secretly orchestrated.
+Zodiac Master is a villain who made his presence known in Gotham by predicting a succession of disasters, all of which he has secretly orchestrated.
 Having cemented his reputation, he starts offering odds on the relative success or failure for the plans of various criminals, all in exchange for 25% of the take.